n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.git.md

+---
+title: Git node - n8n Documentation
+description: Documentation for the Git node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Git

 [Git](https://git-scm.com/) is a free and open-source distributed version control system designed to handle everything from small to large projects with speed and efficiency.